What if your creative social media contest became a viral contest and it wasn’t positive …

 (ii) Showcasing a minimum of five (5) items from your pantry, refrigerator or freezer from your most recent “Haul” from your local No Frills.
 Entries must tag @NoFrillsCA and must include the hashtag #NoFrillsHaulidayContest

-The prizes were a $100 gift card given away daily and a $1000 gift card given away weekly.
+The social media contest prizes were a $100 gift card given away daily and a $1000 gift card given away weekly.

 I entered a couple of times.
 My boyfriend even won a daily prize as I snapped a picture of him during our big shop for Christmas dinner.
 There was no real effort other than ensuring his image depicted a happy customer.